bagellord/USPSA-Stages/11-15 rounds/Don't Worry About that Little Guy - 12 rounds - Comstock/readme.md

 Start position: standing with both feet on marks, outside the shooting area

 Pistol loaded and holstered, hands relaxed at sides.
 PCC shouldered and pointed at cone.

+Note: forgot to include cone in screenshot, just put it wherever.